gruntwork-io/cloud-nuke/README.md

 - Deleting all Transit Gateways in an AWS account
 - Deleting all EBS Volumes in an AWS account
 - Deleting all unprotected EC2 instances in an AWS account
+- Deleting all EC2 Key Pairs in an AWS Account
 - Deleting all AMIs in an AWS account
 - Deleting all Snapshots in an AWS account
 - Deleting all Elastic IPs in an AWS account